Frequently Asked Questions for Sponsors

 Q. How does my organization receive approval for a CLE activity?

-Complete the appropriate request form from the CLE Forms page.
-Attach all requested documentation and return the completed packet to the CLE Department.
-You may use regular mail, fax, or email.
+Complete the Sponsor's Application for CLE Credit.
+Attach all requested documentation and return the completed packet to the CLE Department by mail or submit via email.

 Q. How are teaching credits calculated and what form(s) to use to submit the credits?